Superior Court of California, San Bernardino County

 My restraining order is about to expire, I feel that I still need to be protected, how can I extend the order?

 A protected person can ask the court to renew a restraining order, either for another three years or permanently, whether or not there has been any more violence or threats of violence.
-If there is a need to renew the order, you should apply before the original order expires.
-You will need to complete the Request to Renew Restraining Order form (DV700) and Notice to Renew Restraining Order form (DV710) and file these forms with the court.
+If there is a need to renew the order, you must apply during the three month period before your order expires.
+You will need to complete the Request to Renew Restraining Order form (DV700), and Order to Renew Domestic Violence Restraining Order (DV730) and file these forms with the court.

 Do I need to hire a lawyer to get these orders?